snowjaguar625/nodebestpractices/README.md

 ## ![✔] 1.4 Separate Express 'app' and 'server'

-**TL;DR:** Avoid the nasty habit of defining the [Express](https://expressjs.com/) app in a single huge file - separate your 'Express' definition to at least two files: the API declaration (app.js) and the networking concerns (WWW).
-Even better, locate your app declaration within components
+**TL;DR:** Avoid the nasty habit of defining the entire [Express](https://expressjs.com/) app in a single huge file - separate your 'Express' definition to at least two files: the API declaration (app.js) and the networking concerns (WWW).For even better structure, locate your API declaration within components

 **Otherwise:** Your API will be accessible for testing via HTTP calls only (slower and much harder to generate coverage reports).
 It will also probably won't be a big pleasure to maintain hundreds of lines of code in a single file